Buying a New Guitar (How to buy a guitar you love!)

 You’ll want to visit several different stores and try out a lot of guitars to determine your personal preference for sound and comfort.
 If you don’t play well enough to “try out” a guitar, read The Basics to learn how to hold a guitar and play a simple single note exercise.
 Play your exercise or melodic fragment up and down the fretboard, to get the feel in all positions.
 If you can play barre chords, try them in all positions, as well.
 Or, use a three string chord, like D, to play in different positions.
 What you play is less important than getting a feel of the guitar and forming your own opinions about what works for you.

 When you go into the music shop, tell the salesperson you’re serious about buying a guitar, but “not today.”
-Explain that you are gathering information and forming opinions and would like to play a few guitars.
+Explain that you’re gathering information and forming opinions and would like to play a few guitars.
 Describe your level of playing and your goals, as well as your price range.
 Let him or her know what’s most important to you—sound, comfort, versatility, etc. Be cautious and respectful with each instrument and take your time assessing it.
 When comparing guitars, don’t feel shy about asking to play the same guitar several times.
 If you fall in love with a particular guitar, ask the salesman what his lowest price is.
 Notice the make and model and leave!

 Making the Purchase